Friday, June 24, 2016

 2013 PAN party parade

-The election weekend is preceded by a boisterous few weeks of parades, car-mounted loud-speaker announcements and of course speeches; lots of speeches making politically-motivated pledges that, like any political promise, may or may not come to fruition.
+The election weekend is preceded by a boisterous few weeks of parades, car-mounted loudspeaker announcements, and, of course, speeches; lots of speeches making pledges that, like any political promise, may or may not come to fruition.

 Promise heaven and earth, yet deliver only air.

-In 2013 a very large parade for the PAN party was led by several young people on in-line-skates waving over-sized flags, trailed by a cadre of bicycle riders and a drum corp.
-Next came the walking contingent lead by the candidate and followed by the inevitable motos, golf carts and vehicles.
-Everyone was cheering, waving and yelling their candidate’s name.
+In 2013, a large parade for the PAN party was led by several young people on in-line skates, waving oversized flags, trailed by a cadre of bicycle riders and a drum corps.
+Next came the walking contingent led by the candidate and followed by the inevitable motos, golf carts, and vehicles.
+Everyone was cheering, waving, and yelling their candidate’s name.
 Organized chaos.

-Typically there are brightly-coloured signs painted on every available flat surface, and posters hung from light-poles or posts.
-Three years ago one candidate had her full length image mounted on corrugated plastic boards that popped up all over the island, even during the annual fishing tournament.
-Three small boats were hired to circulate around and around the tournament docks with her image standing proudly in the bow.
+Typically, there are brightly-coloured signs painted on every available flat surface, and posters hung from light poles or posts.
+Three years ago, one candidate had her full-length image mounted on corrugated plastic boards that popped up all over the island, even during the annual fishing tournament.
+Three small boats were hired to circulate around the tournament docks with her image displayed proudly in the bow.
 We thought it was an inventive idea.

 2013 Agapito Magaña won the election